The Complete 7-Day GERD Diet Plan: Your Step-by-Step Guide to Relief

 Day 4: Mid-Week Momentum

-By now, you should hopefully be feeling a reduction in the typical post-meal chest tightness or throat burn.
+By now, you should hopefully be feeling a reduction in the typical post-meal chest tightness.

 Day 5: Plant-Based Ease